 5. Go easy on the booze

 Aim to be a smart drinker and be aware of your limits.
 How do you want to feel the next day?
-Consider if the 3 extra drinks are really worth the next day's headache and hangover as part of the Christmas binging feast.
+Consider if the 3 extra drinks are really worth the next day’s headache and hangover as part of the Christmas overeating feast.
 And most importantly- are they really as enjoyable as the first or second one?

 Make sure you drink alcohol with your meals or after, rather than on an empty stomach.
 Also, sip plenty of water between your drinks to help the body detoxify alcohol more easily and avoid the next day’s hangover.